KRZR: Talk format as KRZR (2010–present)

 KEZL became KRZR beginning October 2010.
 KRZR continued to simulcast KCBL until January 1, 2013, when KRZR changed to a conservative talk format simulcast with KALZ in Fowler.

 In February 2022, KALZ/KRZR signed a contract with the Bulldog Sports Network to broadcast Fresno State Bulldogs football, men's basketball, and baseball games, in addition to the network's existing contract with KCBL.

 Programming

-KRZR and KALZ mostly carry nationally syndicated conservative talk shows from co-owned Premiere Networks.
-Weekdays begin with the Glenn Beck Radio Program, followed by The Clay Travis and Buck Sexton Show, The Sean Hannity Show, The Jesse Kelly Show, Coast to Coast AM with George Noory and Ag Life.
-Two local hosts are heard in late afternoons, Trevor Carey and John Girardi.
-Most hours start with an update from Fox News Radio.

-Weekends feature shows on money, health and guns, some of which are paid brokered programming.
-Syndicated weekend shows include Tom Gresham's Gun Talk and Sunday Night with Bill Cunningham, as well as repeats of some weekday shows.
-KRZR also broadcasts Fresno State Bulldogs football games live.
+The weekday schedule on KALZ/KRZR has conservative talk shows, with local shows during the 3 to 7 p.m. afternoon drive hours and nationally syndicated programs during other hours including The Glenn Beck Program, The Sean Hannity Show, and Coast to Coast AM.
+KALZ/KRZR also carries Fresno State Bulldogs sports live on the Bulldog Sports Network along with sister station KCBL.

 Technical information

-KRZR is powered at 1,000 watts.
-The transmitter tower is located in northern Visalia.
-The studios and offices are on Shaw Avenue in North Fresno, near California State Route 41.
+KRZR's transmitter tower is located in northern Visalia.
+Its studios are located in northern Fresno near State Route 41 and Shaw Avenue.